dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3003: Self-sufficiency is advantageous for both individuals and communities.
+### T3003: Not working when capable disservices individuals and the community.

 |Support|
 |---|